shinra-corp/MerkleTreeMultiProofs/README.md

 The library calculates the root of the tree based on the information given.
 That information is split in two arrays that we will define below.

-The general idea is to have a Merkle Tree capable of generating the correct root given a subset of leafs and all the intermediary nodes values necessary.
+The general idea is to have a Merkle Tree capable of generating the correct root given a subset of leafs and all the necessary intermediary nodes values.

 The user should review there's proof requirements before using this tool.

 The ideal case is when we have 2^n leafs.
 If there is less of that number, the user can fill the leafs with dumb data, and make the approprieted changes.

 ## Important

 Understanding the reconstructing algorithm will allow the user to make better choices on the tree itself, feeding the system with a tree which is more efficient to calculate.

 ## Context